Socialists opposed parliament taking Qatar rights stand

 Already a member?

-But the vast majority of S&D MEPs along with the centre-right European People's Party (EPP) voted against the Left's proposal , tabled by French group leader Manon Aubry.
+But the vast majority of S&D MEPs along with the centre-right European People's Party (EPP) voted against the Left's proposal, tabled by French group leader Manon Aubry.

 "I was disappointed that the Socialists have not supported that," she told reporters in Strasbourg.

-Note: This article was updated on 23 November, 2022 at 9:50 to reflect post-publication statements by European Parliament vice president, Eva Kaili.